 Our Mission

 We advance MS research.
 In the process, we bring encouragement to the MS community and beyond.
-Our foundation hosts four programs: The Trifest for MS, Team Endurance for MS, Gravelfest for MS, Trikefest for MS, KIds Splash and Dash, Open Water Swim Challenge and Trailfest for MS. Our beneficiaries are UAMS, Northwestern University and University of California at San Francisco
+Our foundation hosts several programs: The Trifest for MS, Fundracer for MS, Gravelfest for MS, Kid’s Splash and Dash, Disco Gala for MS and Run the Check for MS. Our beneficiaries are UAMS, Northwestern University and University of California at San Francisco

-To date, we have raised over $500,000 for MS research to the leading researchers mentioned above.
+To date, we have raised close to $900,000 for MS research to the leading researchers mentioned above.

 “Never underestimate the power of a small group of